GwendolineRodriguez/DotsAndBoxes/README.md

 # Dots And Boxes

-A SPA Dots & Boxes game written in vanilla javascript, accessible, with homemade routing, use Service Worker to set it up as a PWA, use a heuristic algorithm for AI and CSP for security.
-Project made to learn the fundamentals of JS, Routing, PWA, Security, Accessibility, and Game AI.
+A SPA Dots & Boxes game written in vanilla javascript, accessible, with homemade routing, use minimax algorithm for AI and CSP for security.
+Project made to learn the fundamentals of JS, Routing, CSP, Accessibility, and Game AI.

 <https://dots-boxes.netlify.app/>